Protein biosynthesis: Translation

 Illustrates the translation process showing the cycle of tRNA codon-anti-codon pairing and amino acid incorporation into the growing polypeptide chain by the ribosome.

 A ribosome on a strand of mRNA with tRNA's arriving, performing codon-anti-codon base pairing, delivering their amino acid to the growing polypeptide chain and leaving.
 Demonstrates the action of the ribosome as a biological machine which functions on a nanoscale to perform translation.
 The ribosome moves along the mature mRNA molecule incorporating tRNA and producing a polypeptide chain.

 During translation, ribosomes synthesize polypeptide chains from mRNA template molecules.
-In eukaryotes, translation occurs in the cytoplasm of the cell, where the ribosomes are located either free floating or attached to the endoplasmic reticulum.
+In eukaryotes, translation occurs in the cytoplasm of the cell, where the ribosomes are located either free floating or attached to the rough endoplasmic reticulum.
 In prokaryotes, which lack a nucleus, the processes of both transcription and translation occur in the cytoplasm.

 Ribosomes are complex molecular machines, made of a mixture of protein and ribosomal RNA, arranged into two subunits (a large and a small subunit), which surround the mRNA molecule.
 The ribosome reads the mRNA molecule in a 5'-3' direction and uses it as a template to determine the order of amino acids in the polypeptide chain.
 To translate the mRNA molecule, the ribosome uses small molecules, known as transfer RNAs (tRNA), to deliver the correct amino acids to the ribosome.
 Each tRNA is composed of 70–80 nucleotides and adopts a characteristic cloverleaf structure due to the formation of hydrogen bonds between the nucleotides within the molecule.
-There are around 60 different types of tRNAs, each tRNA binds to a specific sequence of three nucleotides (known as a codon) within the mRNA molecule and delivers a specific amino acid.
+There are around 60 different types of tRNAs, each tRNA binds to a specific sequence of three nucleotides (triplets known as codons) within the mRNA molecule and delivers a specific amino acid.